Carey Pensions, now known as Options SIPP UK, were back in court earlier this month as the appeal process began in the “landmark SIPP case”.

 Mr Russell Adams took Carey Pensions to court for SIPP mis-selling.
 The Judge initially ruled in favour of Options SIPP but, allowed Mr Adams the right to appeal.

 Fortunately, the initial judgement hasn’t had a detrimental effect on our Financial Ombudsman decisions in cases that are on a similar basis to that of Mr Adams.

 In fact, we received a positive final decision from The Financial Ombudsman against Carey’s (Options SIPP UK) on behalf of our client Mr S, which has now been published.

-Here’s a little more about Mr S’s mis-selling case against Carey Pensions…
+Here’s a little more about Mr S’s mis-selling claim against Carey Pensions.

 CL&P who were based in Spain, cold called Mr S and persuaded him his pension would be better off if he transferred it.